Jabra Elite 75t

 The Elite 65t aren't scrubs by any stretch of the imagination.
 If you can handle what they don't have relative to the Elite 75t, you won't have a real problem with what they do have.
 If you were looking to go the other way, however, battery life may be the biggest reason why.
 The Elite 75t deliver an additional 2.5 hours of listening time, along with the extra 10.5 hours from the charging case.
 If you're an Elite 65t user tired of lower battery life, the Elite 75t would be a worthy upgrade.

 Otherwise, hold on to your Elite 65t if you're happy with them.
 They're still a really good pair of true wireless earbuds, even in 2020.

 Despite lacking ANC and wireless charging, the Elite 75t are the best true wireless earbuds for a number of reasons.

 Still playing great

 You don't always need the latest and greatest

-The Jabra Elite 65t are still a solid choice, despite the Elite 75t being out.
-They still sound great, have decent battery life, and are super comfy.
+The Jabra Elite 65t stick around because they're still a solid choice, despite the Elite 75t being out.